Jastino747/EnDecrypt/README.md

 This program was built with Visual Studio 2017 Community, with .NET Framework.

-Take a peek at the "EnDecrypt" folder, for the project's source code.
+Take a peek at the "EnDecrypt" folder, for the project's source code, and "EnDecryptLibrary" for the encryption algorithm that I made.
 If you want to test the result only, simply run the .exe file inside the "0.
 Output" folder, use the .docx file for input text example, and have fun :)

 Created at: 24 May 2018